frankbesch/nimble-oke/VERIFICATION_REPORT.md

 ---

-**Verification Complete:** Platform engineering framework is production-ready for rapid smoke testing.
+**Verification Complete:** Platform engineering framework is ready for initial testing (v0.1.0-dev) - requires GPU quota validation.

 **Recommendation:** Deploy to OKE and validate all features end-to-end.